rowingdude/analyzeMFT/README.txt

 Version 1.15: Added file size (real, not allocated) to bodyfile.
-              Added bodyfile option to include fullpath + filename rather than just filename Added bodyfile option to use STD_INFO timestamps rather than FN timestamps
+              Added bodyfile option to include fullpath + filename rather than just filename Added bodyfile option to use STD_INFO timestamps rather than FN timestamps Version 2.0.0 Restructured layout to turn it into a module.
+              Made it more OOP.
+              Improved error handling and corrupt record detection